Ernesto retains strength as a hurricane over the open Atlantic

 “We would certainly encourage anyone going to beaches, really, anywhere along the U.S. East Coast to just pay attention to whatever flags are up, whatever lifeguards are saying, and stay out of the water if it's not safe,” David Zelinksy, lead meteorologist with the hurricane center, said Monday.

 Swells generated by Ernesto were affecting portions of Bermuda, the U.S. East Coast, as well as the Canadian Atlantic coast.
-Life-threatening surf and rip current conditions are likely in these areas during the next couple of days, the hurricane center said.
+Life-threatening surf and rip current conditions are likely to subside during the next day or so, the hurricane center said.

 The weather service posted a coastal flood advisory and warned of a high risk for rip currents along the Atlantic coast through Monday evening, saying they "can sweep even the best swimmers away from shore into deeper water."